anthony-y-zhu14/Shoppies/README.md

 npm install
 ```

-Once you have completed the above steps you will have to run
+Once you have completed the above steps you will have to run:
-(we recommend having two terminal instances open):

 ```bash
 cd /The-Shoppies/app
 npm start